maheshbabugorantla/Machine_Learning/Capstone-Project/Capstone-Proposal.md

 As we know that the above mentioned prediction task is a supervised classification problem, we should use tree based classification models which typically outperform other classification models.
 Hence, I would like to use `kNN Classfier` and `XGBoost` algorithms as a benchmark and beat the benchmark perfomance both in terms of time to fit the model as well as increase in prediction accuracy.

-Currently, the baseline prediction accuracy is as follows
+Currently, the baseline prediction accuracy (without feature transformation) is as follows

 | Classification Model | Model Fit Time (in mins) | Cross Validation Accuracy |
 | -------------------- | ------------------------ | ------------------------- |